 In June of 2007, the Authority acted as the conduit issuer for \$96,835,000 in Series 2007A Public Facility Revenue Bonds and \$4,030,000 in Series 2007B Taxable Public Facility Revenue Bonds at the request of the City of Virginia Beach.
 The Authority's financial statements only reflect \$21,555,000 in Series 2007A Public Facility Revenue Bonds and \$4,030,000 in Series 2007B Taxable Public Facility Revenue Bonds.
 In fiscal year 2008, the bond proceeds were used to purchase the Block 7 Parking Garage, the Block 7 Conference Center, and the Pedestrian Bridge connecting Block 7 and Block 12 located in Town Center.
 The City's share of the bond proceeds were used to finance various public facilities, including the replacement of the Pavilion Theater and the Convention Center, the construction of the Sandler Center for the Performing Arts, Open Space Site acquisition, a Revenue Assessment and Collection System, a City/School Human Resource Payroll System, and an Automatic Vehicle Locator System.
 The Authority and the City entered into a support agreement, dated June 1, 2007, whereby the City supports all Authority financial obligations (principal and interest payments) with regard to the bonds.
 The source of the City's support for the Town Center Public Parking Garage, Pedestrian Bridge, and Conference Center portion of these issues is the CBD-South Tax Increment Financing District.
 The Authority's bond proceeds are presented in the business-type activity statements.
 The Bonds' interest rates were 5.00% for Series 2007A and the rates ranged from 5.85% to 6.50% for Series 2007B.
 In June 2015, \$9,705,000 in Series 2007A bonds was refinanced as Series 2015B bonds.
-The final payments on Series 2007A and 2007B are due July 2018 and July 2027, respectively.
+In November 2016, \$2,805,000 in Series 2007B bonds was refinanced as Series 2016B bonds.
+The final payment on Series 2007B bonds was July 2016.
+The final payment on Series 2007A is due July 2018.

 In June of 2014, the Authority acted as the conduit issuer for \$44,975,000 in Series 2014A Public Facility Revenue Bonds at the request of the City of Virginia Beach.
 The Authority's financial statements only reflect \$18,781,631 in Series 2014A Public Facility Revenue Bonds.
 In fiscal year 2015, the bond proceeds were used to purchase the Block 11 Parking Garage located in Town Center.
-The City's share of the bond proceeds were used to finance various public facilities, including the replacement of the Bow Creek Community Recreation Center, the construction of the consolidated Old Donation Center/Kemps Landing Magnet School, a Revenue Assessment and Collection System, renovation to school HVAC systems, and roadway improvements at Burton Station Road, Centerville Turnpike, Laskin Road, Pacific Avenue, and Greenwich Road.
+The City's share of the bond proceeds were used to finance various public facilities, including the replacement of the Bow Creek Community Recreation Center, the construction of the consolidated Old Donation Center/Kemps Landing Magnet school, a Revenue Assessment and Collection System, renovation to school HVAC systems, and roadway improvements at Burton Station Road, Centerville Turnpike, Laskin Road, Pacific Avenue, and Greenwich Road.
 The Authority and the City entered into a support agreement, dated June 1, 2014, whereby the City supports all Authority financial obligations (principal and interest payments) with regard to the bonds.
 The source of the City's support for the Town Center Public Parking Garage portion of these issues is the CBD-South Tax Increment Financing District.
 The Authority's bond proceeds are presented in the business-type activity statements.
 The Bonds' interest rates ranged from 2.00% to 5.00% for Series 2014A.
 The final payment on Series 2014A is due May 2034.